-Similarly, Wu et al. [25] proposed a multi-dimensional framework for developing fair RSs incorporating pre-processing, in-processing, and post-processing methods, while considering user attributes and item characteristics to ensure that the recommendation results are fair and unbiased.
-It also utilizes fairness metrics to evaluate the performance of the RSs and to monitor for potential bias.

-While recommendation tasks can be recognized as a classification problem, some prior works have explored fair classification as a means to avoid discrimination in classification rule mining (e.g. [15]).
+Wu et al. [25] proposed a framework for developing fair RSs that aim to mitigate bias and promote fairness.
+The framework is based on a multi-dimensional approach that includes pre-processing, in-processing, and post-processing methods to address different sources of bias.
+The framework takes into account various factors, including user attributes and item characteristics, to ensure that the recommendation results are fair and unbiased.
+It also incorporates fairness metrics to evaluate the performance of the RSs and to monitor for potential bias.
+While recommendation task can be recognized as a classification problem, some prior works have explored fair classification as a means to avoid discrimination in classification rule mining (e.g. [15]).
 This could involve developing algorithms that consider fairness criteria in their optimization process or taking post-hoc interventions to address discriminatory outcomes.
 The goal is to ensure that classification rules do not unfairly discriminate against certain groups of individuals based on their race, gender, age, or other sensitive attributes.

-4.3 Privacy Protection
+4.4 Privacy Protection

-RSs collect and analyze personal data and user behavior to provide personalized recommendations, which makes privacy protection a critical issue within the public sphere.
-The possibility of privacy leaks is high because RSs typically require access to large amounts of sensitive and potentially identifiable personal data to generate personalized recommendations [10].
-Milano et al. [14] summarized the four stages in which privacy leakage can occur: (1) data collection or sharing without explicit user consent; (2) data storage, as storing data sets can increase the risk of their leakage to external agents or be targeted by de-anonymization attempts; (3) at the point where the system is capable of making inferences from the data, worries about privacy also emerge; and (4) collaborative filtering recommendation model: when the system creates the user model using the data collected on other users' interactions.
+RSs collect and analyze personal data and user behavior's data to be able to provide personalized recommendations to each user, which makes privacy protection an important concern in RSs.
+The possibility of privacy leaks is high in the process of recommendation system work [10].
+This is because RSs typically require access to large amounts of personal data in order to generate personalized recommendations, and this data can be sensitive and potentially identifiable.
+In [14], Milano et al. summarized the four stages in which privacy leakage can occur:

+- 1. Data collection or sharing without explicit user consent. - 2.
+Data storage, as storing data sets can increase the risk of their leakage to external agents or be targeted by de-anonymization attempts. - 3.
+At the point where the system is capable of making inferences from the data, worries about privacy also emerge. - 4.
+Collaborative filtering recommendation model: when the system creates the user model using the data collected on other users' interactions.